Axian-Inc/ffthh-feb-2024/README.md

 * Loading a trained model, and exposing access via API

 ## Getting Started
 This project makes use of .NET 8, ML.NET, and one of Visual Studio, or Visual Studio Code to examine/explore code.
-The following will need to be installed on your workstation for the code to compile/run.
+The following will need to be installed on your workstation.

 - [.NET v8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 - [ML.NET](https://github.com/dotnet/docs/blob/main/docs/machine-learning/how-to-guides/install-ml-net-cli.md)